Nursing Program Admissions

 Admission Criteria

-3. Students may be considered for conditional acceptance to the Nursing Program with General Education core credits still outstanding.
+- Students may be considered for conditional acceptance to the Nursing Program with General Education core credits still outstanding.
 No more than three General Education core classes outstanding is recommended.
-All remaining General Education core requirements must be completed by the end of the summer semester prior to entering the senior year of nursing courses.
+All remaining General Education core requirements must be completed by the end of the summer semester prior to entering the senior year of nursing courses unless approved by the Nursing Program Director.

-9. Applicants to the Pre-Licensure BSN Program must be current Methodist University students.
-Transfer students may be accepted but should read the section below titled Transfer Students.
+- Applicants to the Pre-Licensure BSN Program must be current Methodist University students.

-Following acceptance into the Nursing Program, all students must provide documentation of (1) required immunizations, (2) a physical exam medically clearing the student prior to the start of fall classes, (3) a cleared criminal background check, (4) a negative drug screen, and (5) current American Heart Association BLS CPR for healthcare professionals.
+Following acceptance into the Nursing Program, all students must provide documentation of (1) required immunizations, (2) a medical exam occurring within the last four months assessing the student’s physical and emotional health, (3) a cleared background check, (4) a negative drug screen, and (5) current American Heart Association BLS CPR for healthcare professionals.
 In addition, Nursing students may be required to return to campus prior to the start of fall classes for orientation and certifications.

-Nursing Program students are responsible for any additional expenses related to the physical exams and immunizations as well as other program related costs, including but not limited to: clothing, transportation to clinical sites, or memberships.
+Nursing Program students are responsible for any additional expenses related to medical exams and immunizations as well as other program related costs, including but not limited to: clothing, transportation to clinical sites, or memberships.

-Nursing Program students are required to maintain a minimum overall GPA of 2.5 and must complete all NUR courses with a grade of B- (80).
+Nursing Program students must complete all NUR courses with a grade of B- (80) or higher to progress in the program.

 Transfer Students